dhh1128/codecraft.co/humility.md

 slug: humility
 redirect_from:
   - /2012/10/01/humility
+comments:
+  - author: Jason Ivey
+    date: 2012-10-01 22:11:56
+    comment: >
+      Great article Daniel!
+Had I been given that question in an interview I'm sure I would have handled it badly as I do with most interview questions.
+But you're right, it's a great question which really cuts to the quick.

+      Keep up the great posts!
+  - author: Daniel
+    date: 2012-10-03 14:17:57
+    comment: >
+      Jason: you'd ace that question, since you're a great example of the virtue it pokes at. :-)
+  - author: Stas Shaposhnikov
+    date: 2012-10-06 01:10:28
+    comment: >
+      My feeling is something like this but until now, it was mostly intuitive.
+Thanks for the great article.
+  - author: Daniel
+    date: 2012-10-07 12:58:02
+    comment: >
+      This is one of the reasons why I blog: it forces me to put into words ideas that have only been vague feelings before.
+I like being forced to think clearly.

+      Thanks for the feedback, Stas.
+I hope things are going great for you.
+  - author: Smart Geeks Think Like Cheerleaders &laquo; Codecraft
+    date: 2013-02-05 08:57:50
+    comment: >
+      [...] achieve something important, get enamored of our own success, and forget to be humble and to learn from [...]
 ---
 I was applying for a very senior architect role.
 I'd already been through several rounds of interviews with a whole committee of thought leaders in the department.
 I'd taken a technical proficiency test, and (I hope) given a good impression about how I'd be able to contribute.

 The CEO cleared a block on her schedule and sat down with me.
 She poked a bit at my business experience, my ideas of process, and my aspirations.
 Then she said, "Tell me your thoughts on humility."